snort3/snort3/README.md

 # OVERVIEW

-This first alpha release is based on early Snort 2.9.6 and excludes all but one of Snort's dynamic preprocessors (ftp_telnet).
-Work is underway to port that functionality and sync with 2.9.7; those updates will be rolled out as they become available.
+This version of Snort++ includes new features as well as all Snort 2.X features and bug fixes for the base version of Snort except as indicated
+below:

     Project = Snort++
     Binary = snort
-    Version = 3.0.0-a2
+    Version = 3.0.0-a3 build 183
+    Base = 2.9.7 build 262

-Here are some key features in this alpha release:
+Here are some key features of Snort++:

 * Support multiple packet processing threads
 * Use a shared configuration and attribute table